PaddlePaddle/Paddle/doc/design/operator/operator_inheritance.md

 # Operator Design

-`Operator` in PaddlePaddle mainly describe how to do operation with `Variable`.
-It does not actually contains any data or state, but with key to find these `Variables/State` from `Scope`.
+`Operator` in PaddlePaddle mainly describes how to do an operation with `Variable`.
+It does not actually contain any data or state, but with the key to find these `Variables/State` from `Scope`.

 Op will get/update data/state from Scope when running.
 It should not change the information inside op so all it's `Run()` function should be `const`

-Operator have a template parameter `DeviceContext`.
+`Operator` has a template parameter `DeviceContext`.
 DeviceContext is used to specify on which device this op will run.
 Each Op will implement multi Op according to different Context.

 #### We design the Operator class with tree layer.